 Yaron Butterfield (Vancouver) has been a cancer genomics researcher at the BC Cancer Agency’s Genome Sciences Centre for over 17 years.
 He is also a long term survivor of brain cancer and has volunteered in a number of capacities to help the brain tumour community in BC.
 Yaron co-chairs the Patient and Family Advisory Committee at the BC Cancer Agency for those living with brain cancer.
 He has also been a Patient Navigator, meeting newly diagnosed patients and giving them hope at the beginning of their journey.

 has more than twenty years’ experience in research and evaluation, first in engineering and later in the health care sector, working on statistical analysis and quality improvement projects.
 She is an associate member of Winnipeg’s Victoria General Hospital Research & Evaluation Team.

-Penny Henderson (Terrace)
+Penny Henderson (Victoria)

 is a former nurse who worked in many roles.
 She also has experience as a user of the health care system, and wants to help improve the system.

 is a UBC Engineering graduate whose greatest enjoyment is training dogs.
 Brenda became interested in healthcare subsequent to personal health difficulties.
 She has been involved in patient partner volunteer activities in a variety of areas, including mental health, healthcare ethics, and complex chronic conditions.
 Her participation in the UBC Health Mentors program is something she finds particularly rewarding.

 contributes his lifelong experience of cerebral palsy and asthma, his endless efforts as a patient advocate and caregiver, and his diverse professional expertise in health media production, health specialty journalism, interdisciplinary health care education, and health research to complement the Network’s collaborative efforts to improve the quality and availability of primary care.